I acquired a Yamaha CRX-D430 mini HiFi to repair, fault being it won’t switch on.

 This one didn’t do anything, not even a relay click.

-Unfortunately this unit appears to be one of those that only has the user manual online (unless you pay for it).
+Unfortunately this unit appears to be one of those that only has the service manual online (unless you pay for it).
 It’s also quite old.

-Most equipment that has a standby mode has a small low power power supply that is always on and powers some simple electronics to drive a mains relay.
+Most equipment that has a standby mode has a small low power supply that’s always on and powers some simple electronics to drive a mains relay.

-The relay is used to switch the mains supply to the main power supply.
+The relay is used to switch the mains to the amplifiers main power supply.

 Some photos of the unit are below.

-The small board below is the standby power supply with the main relay at the bottom left.
+The small board below below is the standby power supply with the mains relay at the bottom left.